 If you or your family believes you will experience serious financial hardship by paying this rate, you may apply for a temporary reduction.

-Please advise your care team of your financial concerns; they will forward your request for consideration once you have been admitted to the program.
+Talk to your care team of your financial concerns; they will forward your request for consideration once you have been admitted to the program.
 If your application for hardship is approved, an adjusted daily rate will be charged.